thiagosanches/python-analysis-pandas-postgre/README.md

 You have to copy the `filtered-data.csv` into the mapped volume (`/custom/mount/pgdata/`).

-It took less than 30 minutes to import a 4.5GB files with 86 million lines.
+It took less than 30 minutes to import a 4.5GB files with 86 million rows.

 ```sql
 COPY data(date, time, request_ip)